Category Archives: G-I

 Dolly-MartinOriginal London Cast, 1965 (RCA/ArkivMusic) 4 out of 5 stars (4 / 5) The “Original London Cast Recording” designation is accurate in the sense that this album does represent the cast of Hello, Dolly! as the show was first seen in London.
 But the company is actually that of the international touring production, headed by Mary Martin, a true legend of the American musical theater.
 Martin apparently declined to have her music transposed downward to accommodate a lowering of her vocal range as she aged, so there are a few less-than-lovely high notes heard here.
 Still, this beloved performer is so charming in Dolly Levi’s songs that these limitations don’t seem to matter much.
 The supporting cast is of variable quality: Garrett Lewis doesn’t really have enough voice for Cornelius, but Loring Smith is fine as Vandergelder, and Marilyn Lovell is very appealing and sings fetchingly as Irene. — M.P.

 Dolly-BaileyBroadway Cast, 1967 (RCA) 5 out of 5 stars (5 / 5) In order to rekindle interest in Hello, Dolly! three years into the show’s run, producer David Merrick brought in an all-black company headed by two iconic performers, Pearl Bailey and Cab Calloway.
 The exemplary cast album begins with a gorgeous, full-length overture that’s almost too symphonic for this basically light and bouncy show; like the “Prologue” of the original cast album, it was created specifically for the recording.
-Philip J. Lang’s revamped orchestrations are fabulous, and the performance of the title song is the best ever recorded: Bailey and the boys have the time of their lives as saxophones wail, trumpets blare, a banjo strums, and the xylophone player goes nuts.
+Philip J. Lang’s revamped orchestrations are fabulous, and the performance of the title song is the best ever recorded: Bailey and the male chorus have the time of their lives as saxophones wail, trumpets blare, a banjo strums, and the xylophone player goes nuts.
 As Dolly, Bailey is a real pistol and very funny as required, but she’s just as strong when delivering the more emotionally weighty “Before the Parade Passes By.”
-Calloway makes the role of Horace Vandergelder his own, even if he’s only heard leading the male-ensemble number “It Takes a Woman” and in the reprise duet of “Hello, Dolly!” with Bailey.
+Calloway makes the role of Horace Vandergelder wonderfully his own, even if he’s only heard leading the male-ensemble number “It Takes a Woman” and in the reprise duet of “Hello, Dolly!” with Bailey.
 Jack Crowder’s rich baritone voice isn’t exactly right for the callow Cornelius, but Crowder sings so beautifully — especially in “It Only Takes a Moment,” one of Herman’s loveliest ballads — that it would be foolish to carp.
 He’s superbly partnered by Emily Yancy, who brings just enough jazz/pop style to Irene’s songs to make them seem fresh without distortion.
 By a considerable margin, this is the finest recording of the Hello, Dolly! score. — M.P.

-Dolly-StreisandFilm Soundtrack, 1969 (20th Century-Fox/Philips) 2 out of 5 stars (2 / 5) Barbra Streisand’s voice was at its zenith at the time of this recording, which may be enjoyed for the sheer pleasure of hearing her sing these songs, even if she does so in a style very different from the original conception of the score.
+Dolly-StreisandFilm Soundtrack, 1969 (20th Century-Fox/Philips) 2 out of 5 stars (2 / 5) Barbra Streisand’s voice was at its zenith at the time of this recording, which may be enjoyed for the sheer pleasure of hearing her sing these songs, even if she does so in a style very different from that of her predecessors in the role of Dolly Levi.
 Two of her best numbers are “So Long, Dearie,” heard here in a terrific, way-up-tempo arrangement; and “Just Leave Everything to Me,” a new song that was written for the film to replace “I Put My Hand In” from the stage score.
 Streisand also sounds great in the title song and “Before the Parade Passes By,” although her ultra-slow delivery of the first sections of both songs will not be to everyone’s taste.
 Walter Matthau is no great shakes as a singer, but he does well enough in Horace Vandergelder’s one-and-a-half numbers, and is quite funny in the part.
 The greatest liability of the recording is Michael Crawford’s high, thin, cartoonish voice, extremely off-putting in “Put On Your Sunday Clothes,” “It Only Takes a Moment,” and Cornelius’s other songs.
 Whoever dubbed the singing for Marianne McAndrew as Irene Molloy sounds lovely, if a bit bland.
-On a very positive note, it’s a gift to have the legendary Louis Armstrong on hand for one chorus of the title song, as a memento of his hit recording from the time of the show’s opening on Broadway.
+On a very positive note, it’s a gift to have the legendary Louis Armstrong on hand for one chorus of the title song as a memento of his hit recording from the time of the show’s opening on Broadway.
 The arrangements and conducting, by the well-respected Lennie Hayton and Lionel Newman, are fine for the most part.
 But given Streisand’s odd casting and Crawford’s extremely weird sound, this recording is far from definitive. — M.P.

 Dolly-Channing2Touring/Broadway Cast, 1994 (Varèse Sarabande) 1 out of 5 stars (1 / 5) Here’s an unfortunate cast album of a mid-’90s touring production that eventually got to Broadway.
 It was recorded when star Carol Channing was over 70, and she sounds even older here; this reviewer heard better singing from her several years later, so she must have been tired and/or under the weather for the recording sessions.
 Jay Garner is lots of fun as Vandergelder, and Michael DeVries, with his ringing tenor, is happily cast as Cornelius, but the uncontrolled belting of Florence Lacey is all wrong for Irene’s songs.
 The orchestra sounds relatively small and is not well recorded, with the percussion far too prominent.
 Skip it. — M.P.